-The cause of the Commune is the cause of the social revolution, the cause of the complete political and economic emancipation of the toilers.
-It is the cause of the proletariat of the whole world.
-And in this sense it is immortal.
+"The cause of the Commune is the cause of the social revolution," said the greatest Communard of all times, Lenin, "of the complete political and economic liberation of the working class, the cause of the proletariat of the entire world.
+And in this sense it is immortal."